apache/mesos/docs/docker-volume.md

 }
 ```

-When requesting Docker volume for a container, the framework developer needs to
+When requesting a Docker volume for a container, the framework developer needs to
 set `Volume` for the container, which includes `mode`, `container_path` and
 `source`.

-The `Source` specifies where the volume comes from.
+The `source` field specifies where the volume comes from.
 Framework developers need to
-specify the `Type`, Docker volume `driver`, `name` and `options`.
-Only
+specify the `type`, Docker volume `driver`, `name` and `options`.
+At present,
-`DOCKER_VOLUME` type is supported currently, and we plan to add more types in
+only the `DOCKER_VOLUME` type is supported; we plan to add support for more
-the future.
+types of volumes in the future.

 How to specify `container_path`: